My brethren, do not hold your faith in our glorious Lord Jesus Christ with an attitude of personal favoritism.

 But someone may well say, “You have faith and I have works; show me your faith without the works, and I will show you my faith by my works.”

-(b) Your faith, my faith.
-There are different kinds of faith but not every faith saves (Jas.
+(a) Your faith, my faith.
+There are different kinds of faith but only one kind is a saving faith (Jas.
 2:14).

 You believe that God is one.
 You do well; the demons also believe, and shudder.